qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 - **Cost:** Fine-tune a model is expensive, both in terms of computation and time.
 - **Inflexibility:** Once fine-tuned, a model is not easily updated without retraining, making it hard to incorporate new data quickly.
-- **Security risks:** Ensuring that your data is protected and that access rights are respected is almost impossible when using the fine-tuned LLM.
+- **Security risks:** Ensuring that your data is protected and that access rights are respected is impossible when using the fine-tuned LLM.
 - **Bad detail retrieval:** LLMs are good at understanding structures, but it can be hard to "remember" details for them.
+You can compare it as if you want to memorize a phonebook vs keep the plot of a novel in mind.
+Learning a whole phonebook is pretty hard and error-prone, remembering the plot of a book is fairly easy.

-Instead, using a pre-trained LLM -- like GPT-4o from OpenAI -- with RAG allows for **flexible, up-to-date, and cost-efficient** responses which are more often correct.
+Instead, using a pre-trained LLM -- like GPT-4o from OpenAI -- off the shelf with RAG allows for **flexible, up-to-date, and cost-efficient** responses which are more often correct than a fine-tuned LLM.

-## Stages of Chatbots

-Chatbots can be grouped into three evolution groups.
-These groups range from very simple and common chatbots up to very specialized AI Assistants.

-- **Stage 1:** A common chatbot like ChatGPT or Google's Gemini.
-These chatbots are commonly available, easy to use and have some basic capabilities.
-The knowledge-base to answer the questions is the trained data.
-- **Stage 2:** A common chatbot with RAG.
-The chatbot is used "normally", but the chatbot application adds organizational knowledge to the prompt.
-This enables organizations to use the chatbot for more use-cases and live or secure information.
-- **Stage 3:** A specialized AI Assistant with a fine-tuned model, maybe additional information with RAG.
-This last stage can be used for process-automation and other very specific tasks.
-In contrast to stage 1 and mostly stage 2, this is not a common chatbot.
-It can only handle specific tasks.

-In this article we are focusing on stage 2 bots.

-{{< figure figcaption="The evolution of chatbots and AI Assistants" >}}
-    {{< img src="/images/getting-started-cwyd/ai-bot-stages.png" alt="The evolution of chatbots and AI Assistants" >}}
-{{< /figure >}}
+If you want to let a pre-trained LLM know about a whole knowledge-domain then it is often necessary to fine-tune a LLM.
+In any case, data used for the fine-tuning should be allowed to be accessed by anyone who has access to the LLM and should be quite static information.

+## Why RAG Works Better with GPT-4 Turbo and later

+LLMs **struggled** in past with **remembering details**, just like us humans.
+Over time this got better, but **things written in the beginning** of the token-window are **less likely** to be **remembered** when asked at the **end** of the token-window.

+The **recall** defines how good a model can **remember a "needle"** -- some specific information placed at the beginning of the context -- in a **lot of information**.
+The better the recall is the longer the documents can be that we can pass into the LLM and still get reasonable results.

+**GPT-4 Turbo** has **improved** its **memory** -- so-called "recall" -- and can handle larger inputs, making it capable of processing (bigger) documents in one go[^1].
+Earlier models like GPT-3.5 Turbo with only a 4096 token input-window had limitations in this regard, making chunking a necessity.
+The **improvements in recall** make GPT-4 Turbo the first OpenAI model suitable for larger RAG applications, as it consistently provides detailed information from the context it has been given.

+With the latest **GPT-4o model** the recall is very good.
+This makes it a **perfect choice** for state-of-the-art RAG applications.

 ## How does a RAG-prompt look like?

 Taking a look under the hood usually helps to understand the process better.
 So let's have a look what happens when we have some plain text from a document that we want to chat with.

+{{< note >}}
+ℹ️&nbsp;&nbsp;
+This example show a very basic chatbot with RAG.
+A realworld application is more complex, but for the sake of learning the process is simplified.
+{{< /note >}}

-Applications like ChatGPT will generate a prompt composed of different elements.
+Applications like teh ChatGPT-backend will generate a prompt composed of different elements.
 This prompt is ultimately sent to the LLM, which then generates an answer based on the info provided.
 The prompt usually consists of different elements.